mattrussi/gitlab-com-runbooks/docs/kube/sts-guidelines.md

   deployment because the Statefulset was in a bad state.
 Manual interaction was the only course of action of remediation.
-We should attempt to avoid this or understand this as much as possible such that we have appropriate CI notfications or alerts and runbooks in place to fix incident inducing situations.
+We should attempt to avoid this or understand this as much as possible such that we have appropriate CI notifications or alerts and runbooks in place to fix incident inducing situations.
 * Consider the tooling that is built on top of existing services.
 Accessing services through a VM will vary significantly when inside of Kubernetes.